Greg Hands: May government

-In the 2016 reshuffle following the EU referendum and Theresa May's appointment as Prime Minister, he was made Minister of State for Trade Policy at the newly-formed Department for International Trade.
+In the 2016 reshuffle following the EU referendum and Theresa May's appointment as prime minister, he was made Minister of State for Trade Policy at the newly formed Department for International Trade.

 Following the referendum, Hands argued that the UK should leave the European Union with a deal.
 To justify his changed position regarding the UK outside of the European Union, Hands argued that in "the long term" the UK could "independently conclude better contracts with third countries".
 Hands voted against the Withdrawal Agreement in the first Meaningful Vote, but voted in favour of it in the second and third meaningful votes, stating that the deal had been improved.

+At the snap 2017 general election, Hands was again re-elected, with a decreased vote share of 52.6% and a decreased majority of 8,188.

 Following the Grenfell Tower fire which killed 71 people, Hands called for the Notting Hill Carnival to be moved.
 He said, "We have to ask ourselves if it is appropriate to stage a Carnival in the near proximity of a major national disaster."
-Event organisers and the Labour MP for Kensington rejected his suggestion.
 The mayor of London, Sadiq Khan, dismissed Hands' proposal.

 On 21 June 2018, Hands resigned his ministerial post to vote against a third runway at Heathrow Airport.

 Following the third defeat of the Brexit withdrawal agreement in the House of Commons in March 2019, Hands co-chaired the Prosperity UK Alternative Arrangements Commission.
 This body looked at alternatives to the Irish backstop.

 Alongside former neighbouring MPs Justine Greening and Zac Goldsmith, Hands has been critical of the London Borough of Hammersmith and Fulham's April 2019 decision to close Hammersmith Bridge to motor vehicles, and has called for the bridge to be promptly repaired and re-opened.

-During the 2019 Conservative Party leadership election, Hands was one of the first MPs to declare their support for Jeremy Hunt.
+During the 2019 Conservative leadership election, Hands was one of the first MPs to declare their support for Jeremy Hunt.
 During the campaign, Hands wrote to Boris Johnson requesting that he review the Government's decision to build a third runway at Heathrow Airport.
 Hunt ultimately lost the contest to Johnson in the final round.

 Johnson government

-Hands was re-elected as MP for Chelsea and Fulham at the 2019 general election.
+Hands was again re-elected at the 2019 general election, with a decreased vote share of 49.9% and an increased majority of 11,241.

 Hands was appointed Minister of State for Trade Policy in the second Johnson ministry during the 2020 cabinet reshuffle.

 In May 2020, Parliament's Standards and Privileges Committee censured Hands for misusing public funds relating to stationery and pre-paid House of Commons envelopes.
 In November 2021, Hands followed his party three line whip to vote to overhaul the Standards and Privileges Committee.